Frequently asked questions

 Why was I invited to take part?

 You have been invited to take part because you were randomly selected from all adult patients registered with a GP in England.
-Over 2.5 million patients aged over 16 registered with a GP in England have been selected to receive the GP Patient Survey this year.
+Around 3 million patients aged over 16 registered with a GP in England have been selected to receive the GP Patient Survey this year.

 Why was I sent a text message?
 Is this legitimate?

 You may also receive a text message with a unique link to an e-letter, inviting you to take part in the survey.
-This will also let you take part online without needing to enter your personal access code.
+This will also enable you to take part online without needing to enter your personal survey code.

 Why haven’t I been invited to take part in the survey?
 How can I take part?